White Horse Insurance Ireland dac (“we” “our” or “us”) is part of the Thomas Cook Group.

 The following activities are carried out by us using your personal data because it is necessary in relation to a contract which you have entered into or because you have asked for something to be done so you can enter into a contract;

-Providing the services internally and through our suppliers, to ensure the services you have requested are arranged, including claims-handling and related activities;
+Providing the Services internally and through our suppliers, to ensure the services you have requested are arranged, including claims-handling and related activities;

 We may use automated decision-making for medical screening purposes where we need to make an assessment of risk for certain pre-existing medical conditions.
 This means that your personal data (including special categories of personal data), such as your age, your medical history, as provided by you, will be used to evaluate and predict the level of risk associated with providing you with a contract of insurance.
 The criteria used in this assessment will enable us to determine whether we can offer you cover or whether you may be required to pay an additional premium for cover.